 We have a young and culturally aspirational user base who are willing to invest in high-quality content and engaging user experience.
-Gen Z^+ constitutes the core of our user base.
+Gen Z+, individuals in China born between 1985 and 2009, constitutes the core of our user base.
 Our user base is broadening to include users across different age groups and locations, who take interest in a full spectrum of content.
 We encourage users to not only discover and view, but also share and create quality content on our platform.
 We are dedicated to providing a wide variety of high-quality content to retain our existing users and attract new users with diverse interests and backgrounds.

 Our user base is growing solidly.
-In 2022, we had an average of 314.5 million MAUs and 86.5 million DAUs, representing an increase of 25.9% and 29.6% as compared to 2021, respectively.
-Our users have demonstrated high level of engagement on our platform.
-The average daily time spent per active user on our mobile apps reached 94 minutes in 2022.
-In 2022, we had approximately 3.4 billion average daily video views, representing a 75.9% year-over-year growth.
-Our users generated 13.2 billion average monthly interactions on our platform, as compared to 8.5 billion in 2021.
+In 2024, we had an average of 104 million DAUs and 341 million MAUs, representing an increase of 6% and 4%, respectively, as compared to 2023.
+Our users have demonstrated high levels of engagement on our platform.
+The average daily time spent per active user on our mobile apps increased from 97 minutes in 2023 to 102 minutes in 2024, leading a 12% increase in our total user time spent in 2024 as compared to 2023.
+During the same period, we had over 5.1 billion average daily video views, representing a 19% growth since 2023.
+Our users generated approximately 17.0 billion average monthly interactions on our platform in 2024, representing a 12% increase since 2023.

 Our official members who have passed our 100-question multiple-choice membership exam are even more engaged and loyal to our platform.
-As of December 31, 2022, we had approximately 194.8 million official members, representing a 34.1% increase year-over-year.
-We offer certain major interactive features on our platform exclusively to official members, such as sending bullet chats, commenting and messaging, as we believe the users who take and pass our membership exam are tuned to our community culture and values, hence contributing to our sticky user community with high retention rate.
-For official members who visited our platform in each month since 2021, their 12th-month retention rate remained above 80%.
+As of December 31, 2024, we had approximately 258 million official members, representing a 12% increase since 2023.
+We believe the users who take and pass our membership exam are tuned to our community culture and values, which gives us a sticky user community with high retention rate.
+For official members who visited our platform in each month since 2023, their 12th-month retention rate remained at around 80%.